 This technology is there to help you, so make sure you're taking full advantage like most other golfers are!

-One of the enduring memories from this year's Ryder Cup was how brutal the rough was at Le Golf National; sometimes it was impossible to even see the ball once it landed in the first cut.
+One of the enduring memories from last year's Ryder Cup was how brutal the rough was at Le Golf National; sometimes it was impossible to even see the ball once it landed in the first cut.
 This led to a lot of buried lies for players on both teams, which is something you’ll be dealing with yourself this winter...

 These lies can lead to scorecard-wreckers, so it's important you know how to get your ball back into play when out on the course.